gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 doesn't guarantee security and requires to terminate the link, in this case it should require the Association to be aborted.

-## Encryption Engines considerations {#engines}
+## Encryption Engines Considerations {#engines}

-The Encryption Engine, independently from the security characteristics, needs to be capable working on a unrealiable transport mechanism same as UDP and have own KEY handler capability.
+The Encryption Engine, independently from the security characteristics, needs to be capable working on a unreliable transport mechanism same as UDP and have own KEY handler capability.

-SCTP Crypto Chunk directly exploits the Encryption Engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceeds the SCTP payload size thus Encryption Engine shall be aware of the PMTU (see {{pmtu}}).
+SCTP Crypto Chunk directly exploits the Encryption Engine by requesting encryption and decryption of a buffer, in particular the encrypted buffer shall never exceed the SCTP payload size thus Encryption Engine shall be aware of the PMTU (see {{pmtu}}).

-KEY Handling of Encryption Engine SHOULD exploit SCTP Crypto Chunk for handshaking, in that case any packet being exhanged between Encryption Engine peers shall be tranported as payload of Encrypted chunk (see {{encrypt}}).
+KEY Handling of Encryption Engine SHOULD exploit SCTP Crypto Chunk for handshaking, in that case any packet being exchanged between Encryption Engine peers shall be transported as payload of Encrypted chunk (see {{encrypt}}).

-KEY Handling MAY use other mechanism than what provided by SCTP Crypto Chunks, in any case the mechamism for KEY Handling MUST be specified in the Encryption Engine specification document for that specific Encryption Engine.
+KEY Handling MAY use other mechanism than what provided by SCTP Crypto Chunks, in any case the mechanism for KEY Handling MUST be specified in the Encryption Engine specification document for that specific Encryption Engine.